The Child Foretold:

 No. It doesn’t.

-And, in the end, he didn’t even do it.
+And, in the end, Harry didn’t even do it.

 Our Tom managed to vanquish himself.